ColinTimBarndt/javascript-object-destructor/readme.md

 # Object Destructor

-This ES6 module was build for the browser.
+This ES6 module was built for the browser.
 You will need a transpiler like TypeScript to use this with Node JS.

 ## Usage